-- 15. After one to two weeks, you should see some green coloring on some columns.
+15. After one to two weeks, you should see some green coloring on some columns.
 You may need to look closely for it.
 If you do not see any green coloring, the columns may not be receiving enough light.
-You could try moving them closer to the light source. - 16.
-Each area of a particular color should be a group of the same type of microbes.
+You could try moving them closer to the light source.

+16. Each area of a particular color should be a group of the same type of microbes.
-Do you see different colors appear in the columns?
-Where in the columns do they appear?

 How do the columns look different from one another?
 How do the columns change over time?
 What do you think your results have to do with what was added (or not added) to the columns?
 What happens to the column that was kept in the dark?
 Can you explain these observations?